vheins/vheins.github.io/README.md

 ### Full-stack Developer & Team Lead 🚀
 *From Retail Floors to Cloud Servers*

+**IT Consultant • Performance Tuning • System Integration • Automation**

 ---

 ## 🌟 About Me

 I combine business operations knowledge with technology to deliver solutions that improve real-world processes.
 With nearly a decade in retail operations, I've honed my analytical thinking and attention to detail, which I now apply to architecting scalable systems and writing clean code.

+As an **IT Consultant**, I specialize in **performance tuning, system integration, and automation** to make processes faster and simpler.
+I work extensively with **Multi-VM environments** and **Reverse Proxies**, optimizing architectures for speed and reliability.
+I bridge the gap between complex business operations and scalable technical solutions.

+- 🔭 I’m currently working as a **Software Development Team Lead** at **PT.
+Inovasi Dinamika Solusi**.
+- 🌱 I’m currently exploring **Advanced Cloud Architectures** and **AI Integration**.
+- 💬 Ask me about **Laravel, NestJS, Vue.js, Odoo, and High-Availability DevOps**.

 - 🔭 I’m currently working as a **Software Development Team Lead** at **PT.
 Inovasi Dinamika Solusi**.
 - 🌱 I’m currently exploring **Advanced Cloud Architectures** and **AI Integration**.